baumgrai/domain/README.md

 **Further information:**
 - *domain* runs in Java >=8 environments
-- *domain* has a small footprint of 10k LoC and 200kB jar
+- *domain* has a small footprint of about 10k LoC and 200kB jar
 - ***domain* depends only on logging (*slf4j* and *logback*) and database drivers** (no Spring, Guava, Apache, etc. is needed)
 - demo applications 'BikeStore' and 'Survey' and unit tests demonstrate usage of features
 - unit tests cover > 85% of code